WealthTeamWork

 Old WealthTeamWork web dashboard showing the original household overview layout

-The platform’s navigation primarily reflected advisor workflows, leaving household users with limited functionality and unclear pathways.
 The global top menu was almost entirely focused on advisor tools, while household users saw only “Home.”
 This imbalance made it difficult for non-advisor users to find relevant features and understand their place within the system.

 Pre-redesign WealthTeamWork dashboard showing advisor-focused navigation with menus for households, users, admin, and compliance.